 Cloud Computing: 7 Benefits and Limitations in 2022

 The cloud computing concept has gained popularity since its introduction in 2006.
 The technology trends create an automatic, virtualized, and on-demand platform for delivering IT resources and services.
-As cloud technologies mature and become widely adopted, new best practices and implementations models emerge.
+As cloud technologies mature and become widely adopted, new best practices and implementation models emerge.
 This paper discusses the benefits and limitations of cloud computing that managers should be aware of before deploying their apps in Cloud storage.

 What cloud computing offers is the ability to rent computing power, storage, and network capacity at lower rates than the cost of purchasing all the hardware, software, and IT staff that you need to build it yourself.

 Before we delve into the details of how it all works and why is it good or bad, let’s clarify some basic points.
 Sure, such a powerful mechanism has a complex composition.
 For now, there are 3 components:

 Imagine you need to store somewhere the data of top 10 slots sites, which is large enough.
 What would you do?
 We have a solution for you – use cloud storage.